ghzhang233/Vim-Zarth/README.md

 ## Installation
-Feel free to use it with following command!
+Feel free to use it with following command:
 ```shell
 ./run.sh
 ```
+This command can also be used to catch up with the newest version.